GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 - **Missing class error**: an error when a class referenced does not exist in the class path.
 This error happens when a class is removed or renamed in a different version of a library, or a dependency is omitted when constructing the class path.

-<a name="static"></a>
-- **Static**: Said of a linkage error when the linkage error is caused by a direct code reference (for example, _static linkage error_ and _static linkage conflict_).
-  The references from a class are written in the class file when the class is compiled.

 <a name="behavior-conflict"></a>
 - **Behavior conflict**: The class's implementation has changed in a way that